johngrimes/typefront-ruby/README.markdown

 This is a wrapper around TypeFront's RESTful API for adding, removing, updating and getting details about your fonts being served by TypeFront.

-Check out the TypeFront API Documentation.
+Check out the [TypeFront API Documentation](http://typefront.com/documentation) for more information.

 ## Installation